The Side Gig (everything you need to start earning on the side)

 If you aren’t some professional with software-engineering skills or online-marketing experience, that’s okay.
 Can you hammer something into a wall?
 (I’d pay for that.)
 Can you cook?
 (I’d also pay for that…in fact I am.)
 Can you walk dogs?
 Tutor kids in 4th-grade math?
 Help moms with routine tasks?

-You can make money on all of these things ? good money ? without having to have some hard technical skill, as long as you find a market that will pay for them.
+You can make money on all these things without having some hard technical skills as long as you find a market that will pay for them.

 People are very bad at identifying their own skills.
-They’ll say things like, “I dunno” I guess I’m good at writing and communication, and, like, general organizational skills??
+They’ll say things like, “I dunno.”
+I guess I’m good at writing, communication, and general organizational skills??
 AMAZING!!
-HERE?S a $4,000/MONTH RETAINER!!!
-(Sorry, won’t happen.)
+HERE’S a $4,000/MONTH RETAINER!!!
+(Sorry, it won’t happen.)

 Repeat this over and over: People pay for solutions, not your skills.

-For example, I was on a webcast where I was suggesting ways for people to earn money on the side, and I mentioned that I hate cooking, am not good at it, and would love it if someone cooked for me.
+For example, I was on a webcast suggesting ways for people to earn money on the side, and I mentioned that I hate cooking, am not good at it, and would love it if someone cooked for me.
 I got an email later that night from someone who said, “Ramit, I can help.
 I can teach you everything you need to know over one weekend, and you’ll know 3-5 great dishes to cook.”
-I appreciated the offer, but wrote back, “Thanks for the offer!
+I appreciated the offer but wrote back, “Thanks for the offer!
 But you don’t understand.
-I don’t want to learn, I want someone to do it for me”
+I don’t want to learn.
+I want someone to do it for me.”

 They don’t care what you’re “interested” in.
 Are they too busy to organize their closet?
 Do they need someone to help them redesign their website?
 Maybe they want someone to teach their kid how to play flute.